 Yet - and this is the wonderful multi-functionality of what God created - Law has several other purposes too.
 It also has an extremely important role in a fallen world in that, when it is expressed in verbal ways (not always an easy task!), it shows us what the deepest types of good and evil are.

 But it does even more: it gives every thing in Creation dignity.
 I used to assume that God had created all entities (animals, plants, mountains, humans, etc.), designing and fashioning them individually.
 I now believe, rather, that what God has created is not so much the entities as the potential, the laws by which things come into being, live, function and pass on.
 The beautiful crystal in the rock is not fashioned by God's 'finger', but rather by physical entities responding with joy to the laws of physics that God set in place.

-I further believe that these laws are of many and varied kinds, not just physical and biological, but also lingual, aesthetic, social, ethical, and many others.
+I further believe (as outlined in that essay) that these laws are of many and varied kinds, not just physical and biological, but also lingual, aesthetic, social, ethical, and many others.
 This can explain why the rejoicing is so rich.
 Every one is designed for the diverse blessing of the Cosmos.
 Whether this is an intrinsic part of the New View, or just one variant I don't know, but my belief is influenced by the notion of aspects in philosophy.